Age Range. Girls 3–11, Boys 3–7.

-Lyonsdown School is a small, friendly school for boys aged three to seven and girls aged three to eleven.
+Lyonsdown School is a small, friendly school for girls aged three to eleven and boys aged three to seven.
 The school is a member of both IAPS and ISA and is situated in the leafy suburb of New Barnet, within easy access to the North Circular and both Northern Line and mainline rail services.

 Lyonsdown nurtures both potential and ability, allowing all pupils to thrive and achieve personal excellence.
 The school is non-selective at entry.
-Year 2 boys and Year 6 girls gain entry and scholarships to top senior schools, both independent (day and boarding) and selective maintained schools.
+Year 6 girls and Year 2 boys gain entry and scholarships to top senior schools, both independent (day and boarding) and selective maintained schools.

 Class sizes are small with high teacher to pupil ratios, ensuring that both teaching and pastoral care are of the highest standard.
 A broad and balance curriculum provides personalised learning and a great deal of specialist teaching.
 This allows pupils to flourish and, with guidance, discover their abilities, whatever they might be.

-Lyonsdown has significant strengths in Music, Drama and Art with recent successes coming in the North London Music Festival and the ISA Art competition.
+Lyonsdown has significant strengths in Music, Drama and Art with recent successes coming in the North London Music Festival and the ISA Art competition and being shortlisted for the National ISA awards.
 The school runs two lively and popular choirs and individual instrumental lessons are taught by visiting specialists.